ROZBEH/CarND-Kidnapped-Vehicle-Project/README.md

 ---

-In this project we are going to use Model Predictive controller to steer and accelerate a vehicle in a simulation environment without human intervention.
+In this project we are going to use Particle Filter for the localization of self driving car.

 Pipeline
 ---

 *The overall pipeline along with the results will be described here!*